imranyusubov/akka-samples/PrimeCounter/README.md

 ```java
    countDownLatch.await();
 ```
 The time consuming part of the process is the verification part.
 Therefore, we want maximum concurrency for PrimeVerifierActor.
-On the reference machine, I had 16 cores, so initialization of the PrimeVerifierActor with the following syntax keeps the CPU busiest and gives best performance (43-46 seconds).
+The test machine had 16 cores, so initialization of the PrimeVerifierActor with a RoundRobinRouter of 16 keeps the CPU busiest and gives the best performance (43-46 seconds).

 ```java
 private ActorRef primeVerifierActor=getContext()
             .actorOf(new Props(PrimeVerifierActor.class)
                     .withRouter(new RoundRobinRouter(16)),"prime-verifier");
 ```
-A none concurrent version of the application with one PrimeVerifierActor, or no actor version, takes around 115 to 120 seconds for the same range.
+Where a none concurrent version of the application, takes roughly around 115 to 120 seconds for the same range.